-Editing text in a Vector File can be an easy task for designers, and a daunting one for a person who’s not so familiar with Design applications.
-And since most Designers and Non Designers prefer to download files from Vector Stock Agencies or Free Vector websites for their projects, learning to edit text in a Vector File can save you time and frustration.
-If you don’t know how to edit vector files in Photoshop read on here.
+Editing text in a Vector File can be an easy task for designers, and a daunting one for a person who is not so familiar with Design applications.
+And since most Designers and Non Designers prefer to download files from Vector Stock Agencies such as Vectorfresh or Free Vector websites for their projects, learning to edit text in a Vector File can save you time and frustration.
+If you don't know how to edit vector files in Photoshop read on here.
+You can also check out some Alternatives to Adobe Illustrator to edit text in your vector files!

 On some occasions, the creator of the Graphic may have used a font which may not be present on your computer and to add to the problem the Designer may not have mentioned the font family used in the Vector file.